LingeringSlinky/Harsh-Lands/README.md

 Military is used to recruit Units to build Armies.
 Once a Barracks, Range, Stable, or Foundry is constructed, no other Structures that allow Unit recruitment are able to be built, and the Units associated with the Structure will be able to be recruited through the Military Tab on the Region Management UI.

-Administration:
+Administration (PLANNED):

 Administration Cards are unique Cards that are slotted on to the Region.
 These give various bonuses to that Region.
 They are unlocked at certain Region Levels and eventually can have up to three per Region.
 They require Salaries to be paid per Turn, which is in Gold, that does stack per Administration assigned.
 So, if a player has two Admins assigned that are 750 and 250, they lose 1000 Gold per Turn.
 If a salary cannot be paid, the Administration will unequip itself but will be able to be used again as long as the requirements are met.
 Administrations are unlocked through the spending of Tactics, Logistics, and Diplomacy.
 Inside the Administration Tab is the Region Level option.
 This uses the same Tactics, Logistics, and Diplomacy to increase the Region Level, to fortify it from any Capture attempts by the enemy Factions.

-Army Pawns:

-Army Pawns are used to move around the board by Region if level allows.
-They are used to Capture Regions to increase the expansion of the Empire and further the Campaign End, and also to wage Battle with other Factions.
-They can also be used in a defensive stance, by simply leaving a Pawn on a Region the Player wishes to hold continuously.
-Army Pawns have one Action per turn, either move once or attack once.
-They are comprised of a Unit Stack, and a Player can have multiple Armies, but there is a limit of ONE Friendly Army per Region.
-Armies are also able to be merged.
-This is done by selecting an Army and moving it into a region with another Friendly Army.
-This will then combine the Army’s Unit Stacks on to the Army that was being moved to.
-Example: Player has an Army of 2500, and on an adjacent Region has an Army of 6000, they select the Army of 2500 and move that Army into the Region of the 6000 Army.
-That 6000 Army now becomes one Army of 8500.
-An Army’s Health is made up of its Unit Stack.
-Each Unit placed into an Army is worth 250hp.
-So, if three Units are recruited, that will add 750hp to an existing Army if merged, or another Army of 750hp.
-There are currently no caps on Army sizes.

 Units:

-Units are used to make up Armies.
+Units are used to make up the Region Armies.
 They are recruited by constructing the Structures required for their Unit Class (Barracks for Infantry, Range for Ranged, Stable for Cavalry, Foundry for Siege).
 There are numerous Unit Types in each Unit Class.
 The Infantry Class will have Swordsmen, Axemen, Halberdiers, Pikemen, etc. Ranged Class will have Crossbowmen, Longbowmen, Shortbowmen, Slingshotters, etc., so on and so forth.
 All Units have 250hp, which is used to make up an Armies overall Health Pool.
 Each Unit Type has a resource Cost associated with its recruitment, and recruiting a Unit is one of that Unit.
 Units have specific stats associated with them, explained below:

 •	Health: What this Unit adds to the Army Health Pool.
 Is hard-set to 250.